3uild-3thos/govcontract/contract/readme.md

 1. **Rust and Solana tools**: Install Rust and the Solana(agave) CLI using the official instructions.
 2. **Cargo**: Use Cargo to build and manage dependencies for the contract.
 3. **Anchor**: Use Anchor to generate and manage the contract's IDL files.

+For detailed CLI mechanics, see the [CLI README](../svmgov/readme.md).